-We use data of international tourist arrivals and average length of the stay obtained from the inbound tourism survey (FRONTUR) elaborated by the Spanish Institute of Tourism Studies.
+25 We use data on international tourist arrivals and average length of the stay obtained from the inbound tourism survey (FRONTUR) carried out by the Spanish Institute of Tourism Studies.
 Floating population is calculated as (inbound touristslength of the stay)/365.

-26 The share of the tourism sector (hospitality) on GDP is obtained from the Spanish Regional Accounts elaborated by the Spanish National Institute of Statistics (INE).
+26 The tourism sector's share (hospitality) of GDP is obtained from the Spanish Regional Accounts created by the Spanish National Institute of Statistics (INE).